Hurricane Ridge: History

 The Hurricane Ridge Lodge and Hurricane Ridge Road were built in the 1950s as part of a plan by Fred Overly, Olympic National Park's second superintendent, to increase park visitation.
 The lodge was dedicated by Congressman Henry M. Jackson in September 1952.
+Hurricane Ridge Road was opened to traffic on January 1, 1958, after eight years of construction.
 The lodge's role as a concession facility was replaced in the 1980s with more interpretative uses, focusing on Olympic National Park topics including as geology and wildlife.

 Skiing facilities established at Hurricane Ridge were intended to replace those at Deer Park in the 1950s, however in the following decades skiing in national parks was criticized.
+A new day lodge was opened in 1952 and was followed five years later by the construction of a paved road under the Mission 66 program.

 The Olympic National Park began restricting winter access to Hurricane Ridge in the late 1990s, which was followed by a decline in visitor numbers.
 Park officials restricted winter access to Friday through Sunday in 2005.
 In 2011 and 2012, the park agreed to return to its original winter schedule for a trial period after the local community raised $75,000 to bridge the estimated budget gap.
 Despite a 35% visitor increase, Olympic National Park officials declared the trial unsuccessful and returned to three-day-a-week access during the winter months.

+On May 7, 2023, the Hurricane Ridge Day Lodge and visitor center, built in 1952, was destroyed by a fire while preparations for a renovation and structural rehabilitation were underway.
+The National Park Service closed access to the area indefinitely as a result of the fire and later announced plans to reopen with timed entry and capacity restrictions.
+A set of temporary portable toilets were installed along Hurricane Ridge Road.
+The Hurricane Ridge area reopened on June 27 with a daily capacity of 315 private vehicles allowed due to limited space for parking; Clallam Transit's shuttle bus to Hurricane Ridge remained in operation.
+Vehicles were metered at the entrance, creating long backups; capacity was later raised in July to 345 vehicles per day.
+As of May 2025, the $80 million project to rebuild the Day Lodge and visitor center is on hold due to cuts to the National Park Service budget under the Trump administration.